 Answer: Different reasons people had for not sending girls to school were as follows:

-- They feared that schools would take girls away from home and prevent them from doing their domestic duties.
+• There was a fear that schooling would take girls away from home, preventing them from performing their domestic responsibilities.

-- Girls had to travel through public places in order to reach school.
+• Girls had to travel through public places to reach school.
 People believed that this would have a corrupting influence on them.

 Question 5: Why were Christian missionaries attacked by many people in the country?
 Would some people have supported them too?
 If so, for what reasons?

-Answer: The Christian missionaries were attacked by the people, as they were involved in the religious conversion of poor and tribal people that is, converting a Hindu into a Christian.
+Answer: The Christian missionaries were attacked by the people, as they were involved in the religious conversion of poor and tribal people from Hinduism to Christianity.
 These missionaries had also set up schools for tribal and poor kids to learn.
 However, the larger section of people who looked down upon the poor people and tribal people did not like the idea of exposing tribal people to education.
 Hence, the attacks on Christian missionaries started.

 Question 6: In the British period, what new opportunities opened up for people who came from castes that were regarded as “low”?